 We were packed onto the rooftop, nowhere for me to hide, sandwiched between four Irish girls sipping at plastic bottles from their day packs.
 We joked while they knocked back vodka and whiskey and aguardiente.
 It was early, Crow was swearing in my head, and I was looking down the barrel of a five-hour journey with new friends.
 One of the girls offered me her canteen.

 I can’t remember what the intrusive thought was now, but Crow delivered his usual threats into my ear.
 I couldn’t face the day like this.
 But there was nowhere to run.

 A well-used excuse flashed into my mind like an old friend showing up on my doorstep.

-‘Long time no see,’ I thought, as a figure in a long black mac slipped past me with a wink and a nod of his head.
+‘Long time no see,’ I thought, as a figure in a long black mac slipped past me with a wink and a nod.

 “Cheers,” I said, holding up my hand and rejecting the alcohol.
 “But I had a late one last night and I’m suffering for it.”